 Dr. Rutherford is currently involved in research projects examining cumulative effects assessment, conservation policy for species and ecosystems at risk, and water management policy.

 Prior to undertaking his graduate studies in environmental policy, Dr. Rutherford was a partner with a major law firm in Vancouver.
 He has served on the Executive Council of the Society of Policy Scientists and is on the international advisory board for the journal Operant Subjectivity.
 He is a Registered Professional Planner with the Planning Institute of British Columbia and the Canadian Institute of Planners, and is also a member of the Law Society of British Columbia (currently non-practicing).

-Dr. Rutherford teaches Law and Resources (REM 641), Public Policy Analysis and Administration (REM 644), Water Planning and Management (REM 655), and Environmental and Social Impact Assessment (REM 646).
+Dr. Rutherford teaches Environmental and Planning Law (REM 641), Public Policy Analysis and Administration (REM 644), Water Planning and Management (REM 655), and Environmental and Social Impact Assessment (REM 646).